The Missing Cross to Purity

 And did not you watchmen of the night tell the way-faring men,

-that the scriptures were not truly translated that speak of a way of holiness,
+that the scriptures were not translated correctly that speak of a way of holiness,

-and a ' way that the way-faring men, though fools, should not err therein?'
+and a 'way that the way-faring men, though fools, should not err in?'

 for, do you not say, that a fool will err in every thing he does?

-And was it possible there should be a way wherein the fool should not err?
+And was it possible there should be a way in which the fool should not err?

 for you said, the wisest man that was, sinned;